 Kevin Attridge practices in Stein Mitchell’s Commercial Litigation and Whistleblower groups.
 Over the years, he has represented the likes of tech executives, Am Law 100 law firms, A-list movie stars, global construction firms, and leading music labels.
-Kevin has advised his clients in a wide range of matters in arbitration and before federal and state courts involving matters arising out of copyright infringement, defamation, professional liability, data security, megascale construction, government contracting, and health care fraud.
+Kevin has advised his clients in a wide range of matters in arbitration and before federal and state courts involving copyright infringement, defamation, professional liability, data security, megascale construction, government contracting, and health care fraud.

 Prior to joining Stein Mitchell in 2013, Kevin litigated antitrust, telecommunications, securities, and class action matters at a prominent Washington, D.C. law firm.